AlecPhil98/car_wash_capstone/README.md

 5. Tire air
 6. Multi-purpose cleaner

+One thing I did was to edit the carousel in css to transform it more to become a banner.

 ![Image](readme_images/home_page.png)

 # Services Page

 The services page is located under the services.html file here you can choose 6 different options to apply to your car.
 Simply the button at the bottom of the service card to add to cart.
 The services are as follows: